diyaa59/diyaagrams.com/content/Routing/BGP/BGP primary notes/BGP primary notes.md

   - BGP
   - routing
 date: 2024-08-05
+aliases:
+  - A1
 ---
 # Overview:

 Author: Diyaa Alkanakre<br>
-Published date: August 5th, 2024<br>
+Published date: August 7th, 2024<br>
-Last updated: August 5th, 2024<br>
+Last updated: August 7th, 2024<br>

 This document will outline the theory behind how BGP operates.
 I plan on having all of my BGP notes in single document for ease of access/use.